1. Answer: A

 3. Answer: D

 The proper way to irrigate the nasogastric tube is to use gentle pressure during the instillation of the normal saline solution.
-Withdrawing the solution afterwards can end the procedure.
+Withdrawing the solution afterward can end the procedure.
 Gentle pressure is needed in order to preserve the integrity of the stomach walls.

 4. Answer: A